Military history of Australia: Frontier warfare, 1788–1934

 The conflict lasted for over 150 years and followed the pattern of British settlement in Australia.
 Beginning in New South Wales with the arrival of the first Europeans in May 1788, it continued in Sydney and its surrounds until the 1820s.
 As the frontier moved west so did the conflict, pushing into outback New South Wales in the 1840s.
 In Tasmania, fighting can be traced from 1804 to the 1830s, while in Victoria and the southern parts of South Australia, the majority of the violence occurred during the 1830s and 1840s.
 The south-west of Western Australia experienced warfare from 1829 to 1850.
 The war in Queensland began in the area around Brisbane in the 1840s and continued until 1860, moving to central Queensland in the 1850s and 1860s, and then to northern Queensland from the 1860s to 1900.
 In Western Australia, the violence moved north with European settlement, reaching the Kimberley region by 1880, with violent clashes continuing until the 1920s.
 In the Northern Territory conflict lasted even later still, especially in central Australia, continuing from the 1880s to the 1930s.
-One estimate of casualties places European deaths at 2,500, while at least 20,000 Aborigines are believed to have perished.
+One estimate of casualties places European deaths at 2,500, while at least 20,000 Aboriginal people are believed to have perished.
 Far more devastating though was the effect of disease which significantly reduced the Aboriginal population by the beginning of the 20th century; a fact which may also have limited their ability to resist.